aws-samples/amazon-forecast-continuous-training-demo/README.md

 > Please check for forecast service limit for number of forecast you can reserve, https://docs.aws.amazon.com/forecast/latest/dg/limits.html

-*  The cfn-forecast-demo-pipeline.yml  will also create a dashboard in cloudwatch, which is used to monitor the model prediction performance.
-Here's how the dashboard looks like,
+*  You will also have a cloudwatch dashboard created.
+It's used to monitor the model prediction performance.

+Here's how the dashboard looks like after a few days of continuous forecast training,

 ![Forecast-model-performance](images/model-performance.png)

+## Build your own forecast model based on this demo

+Follow the steps to setup your own forecast model training pipeline,

+* Fork the repository into your own github account
+* Make sure the github personal access token being applied to AWS Codebuild service has full access to your own github repository
+* Update cfn-forecast-demo-pipeline.yml
+  * Update GitHubRepo default value pointing to your own github repository
+  * Uncomment the triggers with webhook defined for code build project
+* re-create or update existing cfn-forcast-demo-pipeline cloudformation stack using updated cfn-forecast-demo-pipeline.yml template.

+Now you can clone your own repository to local ; update the data processing and model evaluating logics ; commit the code to your own github repository to trigger the code build.